fatuievayana/QA-Portfolio/SauceDemo/README.md

 Checkout Testing
 Product Sorting Testing

-Project documentation is available in the attached PDF fi
+Project documentation is available in the attached PDF file